So very grateful for this project and I am hopeful this will help many who struggle to communicate their thoughts to the world.

 Helping people be better understood

 For millions of people around the world whose speech is difficult for others to understand, face-to-face communication can be very challenging.
 Using voice-activated technologies can be frustrating, too.
-While tools like Google Home or the Google Assistant can help people call someone, adjust lighting, or play a favorite song, they may not work as well for those with impaired speech.
+While tools like Google Home or Google Assistant can help people call someone, adjust lighting, or play a favorite song, they may not work as well for those with non-standard speech.

 How you can help

-Though speech recognition algorithms have heard millions of examples of words and phrases from people whose voices sound “typical,” the algorithms have not heard nearly as many examples from people with impaired speech.
+Though speech recognition algorithms have heard millions of examples of words and phrases from people whose voices sound “typical,” the algorithms have not heard nearly as many examples from people with non-standard speech.
 If you’re 18-years-of-age or older and have a voice that may be considered difficult to understand (but not because of an accent), you can assist us in our research by recording a set of phrases in exchange for a gift card.

 What our users say about us